 That first script expects to find a directory called prep, which contains:

 - a file with the current user name, the new desired user name, and root, each of which contain the corresponding user password.
 Rather obviously, these files are protected.

-- A directory called init, containing the second script and the files that script requires.
-Note that the first script will put some additional files here.
+- A directory called init, containing the second script and some of the files that script requires.
+The first script will create more.

 The script makes presumptions about directory locations.
 It requires the package sshpass to be installed on the Ansible server, which can be added using pkg_add.